 And unlike card sorting for public websites, the participants in an intranet card sorting exercise are your users and will return to the site day after day (hopefully).
 The participants could end up being stakeholders, super users, or intranet champions.

 Card sorting plays a dual role, both as a design and engagement tool.
 By involving users in intranet development you achieve stronger sustained adoption.
-Additionally, any employees who participate in card sorting are less likely to complain about the resulting IA.
+Additionally, any employees who participate in it are less likely to complain about the resulting IA.

 When to use card sorting

 Card sorting is an early stage tool used to create a navigation, rather than to validate the effectiveness of your proposed structures.
-Card sorting can result in a draft high-level site navigation, which task testing can then revise and refine further.
-Here are the best opportunities to use card sorting:
+It can result in a draft high-level site navigation, which task testing can then revise and refine further.
+Here are the best opportunities to use it: